Medieval & Renaissance Manuscripts

 The University Library owns 50 medieval and renaissance manuscripts.
 It also holds the Mayer MSS deposited by National Museums Liverpool.

 These collections are a witness to the cultural and educational life of Liverpool from the late nineteenth century onwards.
-The University's collection in particular reflects the taste and aspirations of the City's wealthy benefactors, and the generosity of the families wishing to commemorate their lives.
+The University's collection in particular reflects the tastes and aspirations of the City's wealthy benefactors, and the generosity of the families wishing to commemorate their lives.

 The medieval manuscripts in these collections are fully described in N.R.
 Ker's catalogue of Medieval Manuscripts in British Libraries and in the exhibition catalogues detailed below.
 Many have survived in their medieval bindings.
 There are also collections of early deeds described separately.